jad-debugs/Face-Detector/README.md

 based on your main camera, the program will detect all faces and highlight them with a green box.
 Try on your machine!

+# For some reason, python 3.9.5 is not supported!

  you need opencv for this:
  ```pip install opencv-python```